11 Simple Daily Habits People Do Wrong (Without Realizing It)

 Another thing: you can live effortlessly.

 The notion of effortlessness sounds absolutely insane to most of us.
-We’re told that we need to “try harder” since we first entered a classroom.
-Eventually, we’re programmed to think and believe that constant effort and striving is the sole gateway to happiness and success.
+We’re told we must “try harder” when we first enter a classroom.
+Eventually, we’re programmed to think and believe that constant effort and striving are the gateway to happiness and success.

 This is simply untrue.

 Enter effortless mindfulness.
-Effortless mindfulness is a term coined by meditation teacher and mindfulness guru, Loch Kelley.
+Effortless mindfulness is a term coined by meditation teacher and mindfulness coach Loch Kelley.

 Effortless mindfulness is rooted in the ancient wisdom traditions often described as direct path, essence traditions, or nondual traditions.
 The basic idea is, according to Kelley, “that the awake loving nature we are seeking is already here within us and can be accessed immediately.”

 But effortless mindfulness has nothing to do with spirituality, religiosity, or belief.
 But it must be cultivated.
-That is, there is an initial effort that is required; though, probably not the ‘effort’ of the likes you are thinking.
+That is, an initial effort is required, though probably not the ‘effort’ of the likes you are thinking.

 The foundations?
 There are three.